ethhub-io/ethhub/docs/guides/a-straightforward-guide-erc20-tokens.md

 ![](../assets/images/erc20_guide/balance_of.png)

-* **transfer** - The transfer function will only work if the amount specified is less than or equal to their balance.
+* **transfer** - The transfer function requires a recipient address as well as an amount to send.
+The function will only work if the amount specified is less than or equal to the sender's balance.
 We can see in the example below that the transfer simply decreases the sender’s balance by 10 and increases the recipient's balance by 10.
 Once complete, the function returns a true value to show that the transfer was successful.

 ![](../assets/images/erc20_guide/transfer.png)